MMSR: Symbolic Regression is a Multi-Modal Information Fusion Task: Experiments

 It is very important to use contrastive learning for modality alignment in multi-modality.
-At present, there are two methods to introduce contrastive learning:
+During training, there are two strategies for introducing contrastive learning: the joint training strategy and the separate training strategy.
+A comparison of these two strategies is shown in Fig.\ref{fig6}. \begin{itemize} \item \textbf{Joint training strategy}: The contrast loss is used as a part of the total loss, and the feature extraction module and the feature fusion module are trained at the same time. \item \textbf{Separate training strategy}: First, train a feature extraction module with contrastive learning, freeze it, and then train a feature fusion module separately. \end{itemize}

-\begin{itemize} \item \textbf{One step}.
-The contrast loss is used as a part of the total loss, and the feature extraction module and the feature fusion module are trained at the same time. \item \textbf{Tow step}.
-First, train a feature extraction module with contrastive learning, then freeze it, and then train a feature fusion module separately. \end{itemize} Figure.\ref{fig7} shows the comparison plot between the One step strategy and the Tow step strategy.
-To prove the superiority of our adopted strategy, we conduct comparative experiments on five datasets.
-From figure \ref{fig5}, we can find that in terms of contrastive learning introduction method, the One-step strategy we adopted is slightly better than the Tow-step strategy in terms of effect.
-As the size of the dataset increases, this advantage becomes more and more obvious.
+To prove the superiority of the proposed joint training strategy, we conduct comparative experiments on all datasets.
+From Fig.\ref{fig5}, it can be found that the joint training strategy is better than the separate training strategy in terms of effect.
+As the size of the dataset increases, this advantage becomes more obvious.

-We believe that the specific reason for this phenomenon is that in the One-step strategy, contrastive loss and other losses are trained together.
-In the process of training, the feature extraction module and the feature fusion module are interrelated.
-This requires the feature extraction module not only to make the extracted data and skeleton features close in the feature space but also to make the extracted features better adapt to the later feature fusion module.
-So that the overall loss is smaller.
-In short, the one-step strategy can make each module better fit each other in the process of training together.
+We posit that the underlying reason for this phenomenon lies in the implementation of the joint training strategy, wherein contrastive loss ( $\mathcal{L_{CON}}$ ) is simultaneously optimized alongside cross-entropy loss ($\mathcal{L_{CE}}$) and MSE loss ( $\mathcal{L_{MSE}}$ ).
+During the training process, the feature extraction module and the feature fusion module are inherently interdependent.
+This interrelation necessitates that the feature extraction module not only brings the extracted data and skeleton features closer together in the feature space but also ensures that the extracted features are optimally aligned with the requirements of the subsequent feature fusion module.
+Consequently, this synergy enables a reduction in overall loss.
+In summary, the joint training strategy facilitates a more effective interaction between each module, enhancing their collaborative performance during concurrent training.